 Newton Pippin apples are my very favorite to use for this apple pie recipe.

-They are firm and sparkling in flavor with just the right amount of tartness in my opinion.
-If you can't find pippins you can substitute Granny Smith apples.
+They are firm and sparkling with flavor with just the right amount of tartness in my opinion.
+If you can’t find pippins you can substitute Granny Smith apples.
 Look for nice firm apples.

 Let’s start this easy apple pie recipe with cooking the apples.
 While they are cooking you can begin the pie crust.
 What I do is have my husband peel, core and thinly slice the apples while I make the dough.

 He recently gave me an apple peeler corer machine so his time spent on this is now minimal.
 He whizzes through 12 apples in a matter of minutes.
-It's truly the coolest little machine.
-I talk more about the apple peeler corer a bit more in my blog.
+It’s truly the coolest little machine.
+Click here if you would like to get one yourself.

 Peel, core, and slice the apples 1/4 inch thick or use the apple peeler corer and place in a pot over low heat.